Nexmo/nexmo-developer/_documentation/client-sdk/troubleshooting.md

 ### Nexmo Application setup

-Since you can create multiple Nexmo applications, the commands you run reffer to the application that was set up.
+Since you can create multiple Nexmo applications, the commands you run refer to the application that was set up.
 For example, when you create a user, you must make sure to create it on the application you intended.

-    * Check the app your CLI reffers to by running:
+    * Check the app your CLI refers to by running:

     ```sh
      cat .nexmo-app